microsoft/presidio/docs/deploy.md

 1. Navigate into `<root>\deployment` from command line.

 2. If You have helm installed, but havn't run `helm init`, execute [deploy-helm.sh](../deployment/deploy-helm.sh) in the command line.
 It will install `tiller` (helm server side) on your cluster, and grant it sufficient permissions.
+Note that this script uses Helm 2 version.

 ```sh
 deploy-helm.sh